 - Sales and marketing

-The amount of data in the world, and by extensions in businesses, is truly staggering, but what if you’re not using that data?
+The amount of data in the world, and by extension in businesses, is truly staggering, but what if you’re not using that data?

 Well, to put it bluntly, the organization as a whole suffers.
 The key characteristic of a modern ERP platform is its ability to examine big data sets automatically and provide you with actionable data.